Revelstoke, British Columbia: Economy

-Revelstoke's economy has traditionally been tied to the Canadian Pacific Railway (CPR) and it still maintains a strong connection to that industry.
+Revelstoke's economy has traditionally been tied to the Canadian Pacific Railway (CPR), and it still maintains a strong connection to that industry.
 However, forestry, construction, tourism, and retail have increased over the past decades.
 The Revelstoke Railway Museum is a recognition of the town's continued attachment to the Canadian Pacific Railway and continues to be an important tourist attraction.

-As one of the first small BC communities to have fiber internet installed, remote workers, freelancers, tech workers and entrepreneurs are main drivers of the growth of Revelstoke.
-Mountain CoLab Coworking was founded in 2015 to serve these professionals growing to approximately 100 full-time members in 2020.
-Its Founder Jean-Marc La Flamme also created Startup Revelstoke to support growing startups with mentorship, coaching and events.
-Some notable local tech companies supported include Cronometer and Sniper Action Photo.

-Revelstoke is also the location of the Revelstoke Dam which was constructed on the Columbia River, and completed in 1984.
-In 1986, to offset the economic effects of the completed hydroelectric project and the temporary closure of the local sawmill, the City of Revelstoke undertook a downtown revitalization program and it was completed with marked success.
+Revelstoke is also the location of the Revelstoke Dam, which was constructed on the Columbia River and completed in 1984.
+In 1986, to offset the economic effects of the completed hydroelectric project and the temporary closure of the local sawmill, the City of Revelstoke undertook a downtown revitalization program, which was completed with marked success.

 The city is served by Revelstoke Airport.

 A small ski resort featuring a single short lift has operated on Mount MacKenzie since the 1960s, and snowcat skiing was offered for higher altitudes.
-A strong movement pushed to expand the entire mountain into a single resort, and construction started in the early 2000s (decade).
+A strong movement pushed to expand the entire mountain into a single resort, and construction started in the early 2000s.
 Revelstoke Mountain Resort opened in the winter of 2007/8 and boasts North America's greatest vertical at 1,713 metres (5,620 ft).

 The resort also offers 3,121 acres of fall line skiing, high alpine bowls, 13 areas of gladed terrain and more groomed terrain.
 Revelstoke Mountain Resort was also the only resort world-wide to offer lift, cat, heli and backcountry skiing from one village base.
-Though economic conditions starting in late 2008 have deferred its initial plans, the resort will continue development with new lifts, hotels and a golf course planned for 2022.
+Though economic conditions starting in late 2008 have deferred its initial plans, the resort will continue development with new lifts, hotels/condos, and a golf course planned for 2025.